Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

     In particular a generic container may not offer sufficiently good support for the SlingShot 11 interconnect on LUMI which requires OFI (libfabric) with the right network provider (the so-called Cassini provider) for optimal performance.
-    The software in teh container may fall back to TCP sockets resulting in poor performance and scalability for communication-heavy programs.
+    The software in the container may fall back to TCP sockets resulting in poor performance and scalability for communication-heavy programs.

-    For containers with an MPI implementation that follows the MPICH aBI the solution is often to tell it to use the Cray MPICH libraries fro the system instead.
+    For containers with an MPI implementation that follows the MPICH ABI the solution is often to tell it to use the Cray MPICH libraries from the system instead.

 *   Building containers is currently not supported on LUMI due to security concerns.